mooreApps22/minishell/README.md

 Minishell replicates the basic functionality of Bash, a command line interpreter or a Unix shell.

-This project is meant to develope the follows skills:
+This project is meant to develop the follows skills:
   - Rigor
   - tokeniztion
   - parsing